Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 What Is Red Light Therapy?

-Red light therapy (also called photobiomodulation or low-level light therapy) uses specific wavelengths of red and near-infrared light to stimulate cellular function.
-Unlike ultraviolet light from the sun or tanning beds, red light therapy does not damage the skin.
-It operates at wavelengths between roughly 600nm and 900nm, which are in the visible red and invisible near-infrared portions of the light spectrum.
+Red light therapy (also called photobiomodulation or low-level light therapy) uses specific wavelengths of red and near-infrared light to stimulate your cells.
+No UV.
+No tanning.
+No skin damage.
+The wavelengths fall between roughly 600nm and 900nm, which puts them in the visible red and invisible near-infrared parts of the light spectrum.

 How It Works: Understanding Wavelengths